iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 <div class="caption">
-    Figure 13.
-Heatmaps of the CCIM agent (left), CCIm-slimmed agent (middle), and normal PPO agent (right) in empty grid-world.
+    Figure 14.
+Heatmaps of the CCIM agent (left), CCIm-slimmed agent (middle), and the normal PPO agent (right) in empty grid-world.
 </div>

 #### FAST

 Let us now turn our attention to how FAST performed.
 We again start with deep sea environment.
 The left of Figure 14 indicates to us that FAST does produce more consistent agents than PPO however how baselines have a lower sample standard deviation.
 We again plot the sample deviation for the first 10,000 steps as we notice no significant difference after 10,000.
-Figure 14 right side shows that FAST, like CCIM, also does poor on this environment relative to our baselines.
+Figure 15 right side shows that FAST, like CCIM, also does poor on this environment relative to our baselines.
 The intrinsic reward of the FAST agents also increased during training.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">